What a wondrous time of year

 - Digital Destruction: The 30th Anniversary Edition home video releases have digitally smeared picture, which also looks zoomed in too closely.
-The Digital HD release of the 2001 anthology special Mickey's Magical Christmas: Snowed In at the House of Mouse does provide an un-cropped, more filmic-looking alternative, albeit without any credits.
+The Digital HD release of Mickey's Magical Christmas: Snowed in at the House of Mouse does provide an un-cropped, more filmic-looking alternative, albeit without any credits.

-- Evil Laughter: The Ghost of Christmas Yet to Come laughs after shoving Scrooge into his own grave.
+- Evil Laugh: The Ghost of Christmas Yet to Come laughs after shoving Scrooge into his own grave.

 - Expecting Someone Taller: Scrooge's reaction to meeting the Ghost of Christmas Past, played by Jiminy Cricket.
 The Ghost's response is that if men were measured by kindness, Scrooge would be no bigger than a speck of dust.

 - Expospeak Gag:Mr. Rat: Sir, we are soliciting funds for the indigent and destitute.

 - The Faceless: The Ghost of Christmas Yet to Come has no face visible under its hood except for his eyes.
 Averted when the ghost reveals himself as Pete.